-Stillpoint Aromatics: Palo santo is expansive yet grounding, helps you connect to higher dimensions, supports meditation and invites higher consciousness, offers energetic protection, clears negative energies, and calms anxiety.
+Stillpoint Aromatics: Palo santo is expansive yet grounding.
+Use the oil to help connect to higher dimensions, support meditation, and invite higher consciousness; for energetic protection and to clear negative energies; and to calm anxiety.

 Combine the oils in a one-ounce (30 ml) glass bottle.
 Shake gently.
 Rub some of the blend on the back of your neck and shoulders as needed.

 Add the lotion to a small dark glass container.
 Drop in the essential oils.
 Stir with a clean glass stirring rod or the handle of a stainless steel spoon.

 Use as desired.
 Store in a cool, dark place.
 Source: Aromahead